Van Conversion Guide

 FAQ

-• Use what fits your build.
+• Use what fits your build and allows some breathinf room between your insulation and your internal walls.
 Around 10–25mm for walls/ceiling is common in small vans.
-You don’t need to max it out—tight, sealed coverage is more important.
+You don’t need to max it out - thorough, sealed coverage is more important than stuffing more material in.

 Tips & Tricks